Hard Boiled Eggs (Easy to Peel)

 Cook the Eggs Until They’re Hard Boiled

 Once the water is boiling, reduce the heat to low and use a skimmer to gently and slowly add the eggs into the water.
 Then, turn the heat back up to a boil.
-Here, you’ll want to be conscious of how long you cook the eggs for.
-So, set a timer and cook for 12 to 14 minutes.
+Set a timer and cook the eggs for 12 to 14 minutes.
 See my egg timer chart.

 Put the Eggs in the Ice Water Bath

 Once the eggs have cooked to your preferred time, use the skimmer to remove the eggs and immediately submerge them in the ice water bath to stop them from cooking.
 You’ll let the eggs sit here for about 5 to 10 minutes before peeling.

 Tap, Roll, Then Peel the Eggs